B3nto4Lunch/Tri3Project/family-night.md

 ### Tuesday Family Night
 > Family History night.
 What better way to unite in reunion spirit then talk about us, explore our similarities and get excited about our differences.
 A night of stories on how we all came together as Leuck's, plus some games on our similarities and differences.
-- Learn the "Leuck Song"
+- Learn the "Leuck musicla"
 - Kick off with some games to look at our similarities and differences.
 - Originals, plan 5 minute story and introduction on you and your clan.
 Props and acting encouraged with your stories.
 Stick to the 5 minute time line.
-- Frank and Judith love story
+- Frank and Base love story
 - Encores and requests
 - Family prayer, 'Leuck style'